gaultier/blog/wayland_from_scratch.md

 There are many advantages:
 - No need to link to external libraries: no build system complexities, no dynamic linking issues, and so on.
 - We do not have to use the callback system that `libwayland` requires.
-- We can use the polling mechanism we wish to listen to incoming messages: blocking, `poll`, `select`, `epoll`, `io_uring`, `kqueue` on some systems, etc. Here, we will use blocking calls for simplicity but the world is your oyster.
+- We can use the I/O mechanism we wish to listen to incoming messages: blocking, `poll`, `select`, `epoll`, `io_uring`, `kqueue` on some systems, etc. Here, we will use blocking calls for simplicity but the world is your oyster.
 - Easy troubleshooting: 100% of the code is our own.
 - No XML
 - The protocols we will use are stable so the numeric values on the wire should not change underneath us, but in the event they do, we simply have to fix them in our code and compile again.